hliu5259/horvathslab/README.md

 ### Description

-This script is to generate the Seurat original datset to visualization the feature distribution for downstream analysis.
+This script feature distribution for downstream analysis.

 ### Input